New Zealand Scholarships

 Study Amid the Maoris and Kiwis

 New Zealand is one of the most desirable destinations in the world.
-Not only is it remote, but it also features stunning landscapes, exotic ecosystems, and romantic Outback characters.
+It features stunning landscapes, exotic ecosystems, and romantic Outback characters.
 Tourism aside, the pair of islands is one of the utmost for students.
-Study politics, sciences, the environment and the indigenous Maori culture, whatever you wish there is a program and a scholarship to fit the bill.
+You can study politics, sciences, the environment and the indigenous Maori culture - whatever you wish.
+There is a program and a scholarship to fit the bill.

-The Benjamin A. Gilman International Scholarships are funded by the Bureau of Educational and Cultural Affairs and targets those students most underrepresented in traditional international studies programs.
-Besides this altruistic goal, the other aim is to sew the seeds for a more diverse global leadership.
+The Benjamin A. Gilman International Scholarships are funded by the Bureau of Educational and Cultural Affairs and targets those students most underrepresented in traditional international studies programs, and those who would otherwise find study abroad financially unavailable.
+Beyond this altruistic goal, the aim is to sew the seeds for a more diverse global leadership.
 Eligible applicants are not only academically talented, but also hail from the more disadvantaged backgrounds, both socially and economically.
 Recipients must be receiving Pell Grants to qualify.
-There are easily over 700 Gilman Scholars rewarded for their studies each year.
+There are over 2,300 Gilman Scholars rewarded for their studies each year.
 Candidates must be pursuing programs in non-traditional locations and the more deeply entrenched their studies, the better.
 Awards are up to $5,000.
+Recipients may also qualify for an additional $3,000 in the form of a Critical Need Language Award.

-Fulbright Scholarships are available to graduate students pursuing studies in New Zealand.
+Fulbright Scholar Program offers a number of opportunities for educational exchange of graduating seniors, graduate students and instructors.
+Grants are available to graduate students pursuing studies in New Zealand.
 The most eligible candidates will be engaged in programs of study in New Zealand culture and civilization, arts and culture, education, the sciences or political and social sciences.
-Fulbright Scholarships are typically available for a year of study, but the New Zealand program may be extended with further scholarships available from a New Zealand university.
+Fulbright Scholarships are typically available for a ten months of study, but the New Zealand program may be extended with further scholarships available from either the New Zealand government or select universities.

 Study Abroad Organizations